syscoin/zksync-era/docs/src/guides/bitcoin-da-client.md

-# Bitcoin Data Availability client
+# Bitcoin Data Availability client (Gateway node)

 This section explains how to enable the Bitcoin DA client for zkSync nodes.
-The implementation leverages the [Syscoin PoDA service](hhttps://docs.syscoin.org/docs/tech/poda/) to store data off chain.
+The implementation leverages the [Syscoin PoDA service](https://docs.syscoin.org/docs/tech/poda/) to store data off chain.
 PoDA is not a standard Bitcoin node: it runs on a Syscoin node that is secured by Bitcoin miners through merged mining.

-## Enabling the client
+## Enabling the client (on Gateway / settlement layer)

 Set `DA_CLIENT=Bitcoin` in your environment or configuration file.
+This is intended for the Gateway (Validium) node.
 For the External Node the variables should be prefixed with `EN_` (e.g. `EN_DA_CLIENT`).

 ### Required variables